-St. Margaret's Hospital Guild is honored to be a part of the 2017 celebration called the "Year of Vonnegut," by presenting the childhood home of Kurt Vonnegut Jr. as the organization's 56th Annual Decorators' Show House and Gardens.
-Construction of the residence began in 1922 and was completed in 1923 by the author's architect father, Kurt Vonnegut Sr. The home was built expressly for his own family.
-They included his wife, Edith Lieber Vonnegut, and their three children, Bernard, Alice, and Kurt Jr. Kurt Vonnegut Sr. carried on the architectural firm that had been founded in 1888 by his father, Bernard Vonnegut.
-Kurt Vonnegut Jr., the celebrated author, playwright, artist, lecturer, and humanitarian, resided in the home from the time that he was just a few months old until he was 15 years old.
+St. Margaret's Hospital Guild is honored to be a part of the 2017 celebration that has been designated as the "Year of Vonnegut," by presenting the childhood home of Kurt Vonnegut Jr. as the organization's 56th annual Decorators' Show House and Gardens.
+The residence was built by Kurt's father, Kurt Vonnegut Sr., expressly for the family, which included his wife, Edith Lieber Vonnegut, and the couple's three children, Bernard, Alice, and Kurt Jr. Kurt Vonnegut Sr. was at that time head of the architectural firm that had been founded in 1888 by his father, Bernard Vonnegut, who died in 1908.
+Bernard's father, Clemens Vonnegut, was the founder of a chain of successful hardware stores in 1852.
+Kurt Vonnegut Jr., the celebrated author, playwright, artist, lecturer, and humanitarian, resided in the subject home from the time that he was just a few months old until he was 15 years old.

+Interestingly, the sellers of the property that the Vonneguts bought in 1938 were also the buyers of the Vonneguts' residence.
 The family with whom the Vonneguts traded homes were Robert W. and Margaret B. Clark and their two children, William and Ann.
-Robert Clark was Chairman of the Board of Merchants Property Insurance Co.
-The Clarks resided in the home from 1938 to 1961.
+Robert Clark was Chairman of the Board of Merchants Property Insurance Co., a family-owned company that continues today.
+The Clarks resided in the Illinois Street home from 1938 to 1961.

 The fourth owners of the home were Ronald B. Covin and Janet Nielson Covin.
 Ron came to Indianapolis from New York to be the executive vice president of the women’s clothing store, Paul Harris.
-The Covins lived in the home for only about a year.
+The Covins lived in the home for only a year.
 During their ownership, they replaced the original 1923 kitchen with a new kitchen.

 In 1987, marketing mavens Vaughn B. Hickman and Melissa Stone Hickman became the home’s fifth owners.
 The couple owned Hickman and Associates, an award-winning advertising and public relations agency.
 The firm was founded in 1968 by Vaughn.
 He was chairman of the company, and Melissa was its president.
-Hickman and Associates closed its doors in 2009, after 41 years in business, so that Vaughn could enjoy his retirement years
+Hickman and Associates closed its doors in 2009, after 41 years in business, so that Vaughn could enjoy his retirement years.

 St. Margaret’s Hospital Guild extends its heartfelt appreciation to the present owners of Kurt Vonnegut Jr.’s childhood home for partnering with the Guild in the 2017 Decorators’ Show House and Gardens.
 It has truly been a pleasure to work with the Waltons.